-A child aged 3 to 5 may attend a nursery school (przedszkole), which is not compulsory and the decision remains at its parents’ discretion.
-The nursery schools are run by the state and private organizations or individual persons.
-Registers of state preschools within the territory of specific provinces are maintained by local educational authorities.
-Some private preschools run their activities in languages other than Polish.
+A child aged 3 to 5 mayattend a nursery school / kindergarten (pl przedszkole), which is not compulsory either and the decision remains at its parents’ discretion.
+Similarly, the kindergartens can be run by the state or by private organizations/individuals.
+Some private units offer their activities in languages other than Polish.

 Education is compulsory in Poland for children and young people between 7 and 18 years of age.
 The rule also applies to foreign children, irrespectively of their own or their parents’ status (e.g. foreigners holding permanent or temporary residence permit).
 The school year usually starts on 1 September and ends in the last week of June.
 In addition to a two-month summer holiday break, pupils in primary and secondary schools have short breaks of several days during Christmas and Easter and a two-week winter break.
 Classes usually start at 8 a.m.
 Each class lasts 45 minutes.
 Breaks last at least 5 minutes and no longer than 25 minutes.
 Pupils attend primary and secondary schools five days a week (from Monday to Friday).

-Upon completion of gymnasium, compulsory education is implemented through one of the following types of upper-secondary schools:
+Upon completion of the primary school, compulsory education is implemented through one of the following types of upper-secondary schools:

 Programmes in the first three types of the schools lead to a compulsory state examination, called “maturity examination” (matura), which gives access to higher education.
 Higher education institutions may specify the results of the maturity examination which will provide the basis for admission to their degree programmes.